csupisara/codeguide/README.md

 }
 ```

-5. Conditionals and loops Conditional operators and loops are a good clue that code can be moved to a separate method.
+5.Conditionals and loops Conditional operators and loops are a good clue that code can be moved to a separate method.
-..*Problem: You have a complex conditional (`if-then`/`else` or `switch`).
+Problem: You have a complex conditional (`if-then`/`else` or `switch`).
-..*Solution: Decompose the complicated parts of the conditional into separate methods: the condition, `then` and `else`.
+Solution: Decompose the complicated parts of the conditional into separate methods: the condition, `then` and `else`.

 ##Exercise
-I have an exercise for you to work on. https://github.com/csupisara/codeguide/blob/master/src/Mechanic.java
+I have an exercise for you to work on. https://github.com/csupisara/codeguide/blob/master/src/Combination.java

 ##Reference
 https://sourcemaking.com/refactoring/smells/long-method